Digestion, Diabetes, Heart | May 5, 2017 | Author: Naturopath

 Silymarin, extracted from milk thistle is associated with a decreased risk for cancer development by boosting the function of the immune system, preventing damage to our DNA and reversing cancerous tumour growth.
 There is strong pre-clinical evidence that silymarin inhibits cancer cell growth in human prostate, skin, breast, colon and cervical cells.
 Researchers at the University Magna Graecia Department believe silymarin acts as a cancer protector because it’s a toxin blockade agent –inhibiting toxins from binding to cell membrane receptors.

-Inflammation is one of the main causes of heart disease and it helps to lower cholesterol by cleaning the blood and preventing oxidative stress within the arteries.
+Inflammation is one of the main causes of heart disease and milk thistle helps to lower cholesterol by cleaning the blood and preventing oxidative stress within the arteries.

-A recent study has shown that silymarin extract, when used in combination with other traditional treatment methods, resulted in improved total cholesterol (including LDL or “bad” cholesterol) and triglyceride levels.
+A recent study has shown that silymarin extract, when used in combination with other traditional treatment methods, such as diet changes, stress reduction and exercise, resulted in improved total cholesterol (including LDL or “bad” cholesterol) and triglyceride levels.

 Silymarin has been investigated in people with type 2 diabetes.
 When combined with conventional treatments, Silymarin can help control the symptoms of diabetes by aiding in glycaemic control.
 One 2006 study found that 200mg of silymarin taken 3 times a day over 4 months by diabetic patients resulted in a significant reduction in their fasting blood glucose and insulin levels.
 Other observations from other studies found a decrease of sugars in the urine and levels of glycosylated haemoglobin, indicating an overall improvement in glucose control.
 Interestingly, supplementation with silymarin didn’t lead to an increase in hypoglycaemic episodes and is also safe to take in conjunction with conventional therapy.